 All children and young people have access to NHS services, but sometimes their health needs can be so complex they cannot be met by universal or specialist services alone.

 These needs can arise due to accident, disability or illness.

-These services include services provided by; general practitioner practices, hospitals, community services already commissioned by the local clinical commissioning group or NHS England.
+These services include services provided by general practitioner practices, hospitals or community services already commissioned by the local clinical commissioning group or NHS England.
 If additional health support is needed this is called Children's Continuing Care.

 The service is nurse led and the process involves three stages: assessment, decision making and development of a package of care.
 The team uses the national framework for Children and Young People's Continuing Care.